Nuitka/Nuitka/Developer_Manual.rst

 ++++++++++++++++++

 The keyword argument dictionary is checked first.
-Anything in there, that cannot be associated, either raises an error, or is added to a potentially given star dict argument.
+Anything in there, that cannot be associated, either raise an error, or is added to a potentially given star dict argument.
 So there are two major cases.

 * No star dict argument: Iterate over dictionary, and assign or raise errors.